 The first complication for the performer, of course, is the corporation itself.
 Be sure to engage a knowledgeable attorney to set up the new entity.
 The performer is creating a separate legal, tax filing entity that must file its own return and might have other state filing requirements depending on what states they are operating in.
 Along with this is, I think, the primary complication; payroll itself.
 The performer must become an employee of their new corporation and must process a reasonable W2 for themselves.
 Payroll includes all the withholdings, tax deposits and filings and creates an administrative headache.
 The bottom line is that most performers will want to have a qualified accounting and tax firm like Riley and Associates PC handle the new corporation, process payroll as well as the corporation filings and tax planning.
 Also, depending on the size of the new corporation, there may need to be formal accounting records kept.

-The other factor to consider is the new section 199A 20% “Qualified Business Income Deduction” calculated on your net business income.
-This new tax change for 2018 provides an additional deduction based on your net corporate business income.
+The other factor to consider is the section 199A 20% "Qualified Business Income Deduction" calculated on your net business income.
+This new tax provision is part of the 2017 TCJA tax reform bill for 2018 provides an additional deduction based on your net corporate business income.
 For folks in creative fields there are 2 limitations in the calculation.
-Individuals in the arts are considered as part of the laws “specified service businesses” and are thus limited to the 20% deduction but ONLY if their taxable income is less than $157,500 if single and $315,000 if married (after that it phases out).
-This is a deduction not available to an employee but if a performer were set up a “loan out” corporation they may be able to avail themselves of this new tax benefit.
+Performers such as actors, musicians, actresses and singers are considered as part of the laws "specified service businesses" and are thus limited to the 20% deduction but ONLY if their taxable income is less than $157,500 if single and $315,000 if married (after that it phases out).

-The question then becomes, when does this make any sense for me?
+The question then becomes, when does a loan out corporation make any sense for me?
 We feel the individual would need at least $100k to $125K in gross income before the loan out corporation would make any sense financially, but this would also depend on the level of expenses one was going to lose under the 2017 Tax Cuts and Jobs Act legislation.
 Consequently, this is a movable calculation depending on the mix of gross income and expenses.